joesb/helios360/content/handbook/what/cdo-role.md

 In summary, then, the Chief Delivery Officer is the person responsible for how you deliver your services and products.
 That gives them a distinctive and vital contribution to role to play at the executive level.

+{% ColourBG 'secondary' %}
+  {% Markdown %}
+> The Chief Delivery Officer is the person responsible for how you deliver your services and products.{.large .bold .secondary-font .lineheight-1}
+>
+> That gives them a distinctive and vital contribution to role to play at the executive level.{.large .medium .secondary-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}
+  {% endMarkdown %}
+{% endColourBG %}

 ### Delivery alignment

 The second part here is about the orientation of the company's service delivery, both the strategy and the execution.